 Texas Music Office Internship Program

 The Texas Music Office offers internships every four months to four students.
-Since opening in January 1990, 268 students from 23 colleges successfully completed the TMO's internship program.
+Since opening in January 1990, more than 300 students from 23 colleges successfully completed the TMO's internship program.

 Dates and Deadlines